CS3203-Project/Dev_Com/docs/RAILWAY_DEPLOYMENT_README.md

 - Review logs for performance issues

 ---
-*Note: This is your first containerization experience - the setup is production-ready and follows Railway best practices!*
+*Note: This is my first containerization experience - the setup is production-ready and follows Railway best practices!*